Table of Contents

-Search engine optimization (SEO) is an essential aspect of digital and inbound marketing.
+Search engine optimization (SEO) is essential to digital and inbound marketing.
 If you have a business and a website, you’ve probably taken at least some measures to help your site rank higher in the search engines.
 In fact, you are almost certainly using SEO tactics even if you don’t realize it.
-For example, when you write a blog post on a topic that you know your audience is interested in you are following some of Google’s most important guidelines.
+For example, when you write a blog post on a topic you know your audience is interested in, you follow some of Google’s most important guidelines.
 A large part of ranking your website comes down to finding the right topics, titles, headings, and keywords for your audience.
 At the same time, you probably aren’t doing as much as you could to optimize your content.

 It’s also likely that you find SEO confusing.
 Even if you’re familiar with some of the principles, you may not understand how or why they work.
 There’s also the fact that the rules and algorithms are always changing.

 If this is all a bit overwhelming for you, don’t worry.
 You’re far from alone.
-With the rules changing every few months and new technologies and trends emerging all the time, you really need to be an expert to stay on top of it all.
-Fortunately, we’re specialists in inbound marketing and it’s our job to stay current with the latest happenings in this dynamic field.
+With the rules changing every few months and new technologies and trends emerging, you need to be an expert to stay on top of it all.
+Fortunately, we’re SEO service specialists, and it’s our job to stay current with the latest happenings in this dynamic field.
 In this article, we’ll provide you with a comprehensive look at SEO: what it is, why it’s so important, and how you can make the most of it.

 What is Search Engine Optimization?

 In simple terms, search engine optimization is the process of getting your website noticed by Google and, to a lesser extent, other search engines.
-The goal of SEO is to get your site ranked on the first page of the listings so people searching can easily find you.
-When people search on Google, they type in certain words and phrases such as “how do I housebreak my dog?”
+SEO aims to get your site ranked on the first page of the listings so people searching can easily find you.
+When people search on Google, they type in certain words and phrases, such as “How do I housebreak my dog?”
 “Where’s the nearest pizza place?” or “Best dentist in Seattle.”
 Identifying the most profitable keywords for your business is one of your biggest challenges.

 Google ranks sites based on a complex algorithm that it does not publicly release.
-However, by studying which sites are ranked highest and testing various methods, it’s possible to identify the major criteria Google uses for ranking.
+However, by studying which sites are ranked highest and testing various methods, it’s possible to identify Google’s major criteria for ranking.
 Furthermore, Google does provide general guidelines for improving your ranking.

 - Keywords.
-In all of your content, you need to be aware of using the keywords that your audience is searching for.
-Some keywords are more competitive than others and you have to consider this when you attempt to rank for them.
+In all of your content, you must be aware of using the keywords your audience is searching for.
+Some keywords are more competitive than others, and you must consider this when attempting to rank for them.
 Keyword research is a large part of SEO and you can start by using free keyword tools such as the Google Keyword Planner.

 - Links.
 There are inbound, outbound, and internal links.
 Inbound links, also known as backlinks, are a somewhat controversial topic in SEO because Google is quite strict about penalizing sites that attempt to game the system with low-quality links.
 However, it’s still valuable to get links from authoritative sites.
-Outbound links are ones you put in your content that point to other sites.
+You put outbound links in your content that point to other sites.
 Internal linking is within your own site when you link from one page or post to another.
-All of these, when properly done, can make your site more authoritative.
+When properly done, all of these can make your site more authoritative.

 - User experience (UX).
 Users should be able to easily navigate your site and find what they’re looking for.
 This includes factors such as menus, page-loading speed, and layout.